 - Sterilise jam jars in an oven or sterilise in boiling hot water.

-- For clear marmalade skim off scum that has formed on the top.
+- For clear marmalade skim off the scum that has formed on the top.